ruffythepirate/spin-cli-js/README.md

+# DEPRECATED

+This project is deprecated, instead the preferred tool will be `spin-cli-py`.

 # Spin CLI

 Spin stands for *Static Page INcubator*.
 It is a system that allows users to write content in whatever format they want, and then compile that content into html, js, css files.